Low cost or free mental health services

-If you have a mental health condition that needs treatment, you might be able to get help with payment through government programs.
+If you have a mental health condition that needs treatment, you might be able to get help with payment through a government program.

 Your GP can also refer you to psychological services through the local Primary Health Networks.
-These have funding to provide services to populations in their area deemed to be at high risk or have poor access to mental health support.
+These have funding to provide services to populations in their area deemed to be at high risk or that have poor access to mental health support.
 Ask your GP if you can access these services.

 Who can use the Better Access program?

 You can use Better Access if your doctor says you are eligible.
 As a first step, you must have been diagnosed with a mental health condition such as bipolar disorder, depression, psychosis or anxiety.

-You will also usually need a mental health care plan from your doctor.
+You will also usually need a Mental Health Treatment Plan developed, with you, by your doctor.

-If you have a mental illness, your doctor might refer you to Better Access as a way of improving your treatment at a lower cost to you.
+If you have a mental illness, your doctor might refer you to Better Access as a way to improve your treatment at a lower cost to you.
 The practitioner you are referred to may accept the rebate as the payment, or you may have to pay more than the rebate and then claim the rebate back from Medicare.

 Under Better Access, you can claim for up to 10 individual and 10 group services each calendar year.
 Services can be face to face or telehealth consultations.

 How do I start?